timothymeyers/NoOpsAccelerator/docs/Contribution.md

 # Contribution Guide

-## Contribution scope for NoOps Accelerator
+## Contribution scope for Azure NoOps Accelerator

 The following is the scope of contributions to this repository: